iuliiakonovalchuk/PolicyExpertTest/README.md

 Follow the next steps to add the next sub-form "About safety and security":
 - Expand the existing json in the **resource** folder:
-    - in short flow select values to cover the short flow (no expanded questions)
+    - select values to cover the short flow (no expanded questions) in short flow
-    - in expanded flow select values so that the most branches are covered
+    - select values so that the most branches are covered in expanded flow

 - Add representation of new json section as java classes (using Jackson library):
-    - add a new class in dto, describe there all fields
+    - add a new class in **dto**, describe there all fields
     - add references to the new class into TestDataDto
     - in utils/TestData.java add methods to get the value inside the subnode easier (optionally)

 - Add page states:
-    - add variables into utils/PageStatesBucket.java
+    - add variables into **utils**/PageStatesBucket.java
     - add variable to save page states in to utils/TestData.java

-- Add new class into fragments package
+- Add new class into **fragments** package
-    - specify there selectors for input and select elements
+    - specify selectors for input and select elements
-    - specify there part of the label text next to toggle (it will be used in xpath builder)
+    - specify the part of the label text next to toggle (it will be used in xpath builder)
     - add custom methods if needed

 - Add flow to fill all inputs in this section in EnquiryDetailsPage